 A Comfortable Place to Relax

 While standing in the checkout line at the grocery store, I noticed the cover of a magazine featuring a garden swing.
 I thought that would be great in my backyard.
 I’d have a place to relax, to read, or to dry off after a dip in the pool.
 Looking through the local home improvement store, the only thing I found that came close to what I wanted was a cedar chair swing.
-I choked when I saw the price, 500 dollars.
+I choked when I saw the price: $500!
 If I wanted the type of garden swing I had in mind, a chaise lounge swing, I would have to build it.

-Recycle a Pallet and Save $$$
+Step 1: Recycle a Pallet

 Purchasing the material to build the chaise lounge would also have been financially prohibitive.
 However, there was another way to do it and stay within budget.
 By using a pallet and modifying it for my swing, even though I had to buy 4x4s and 2x4s as well as the hardware to hang the swing, I still would be far below the cost of the local home Improvement store.
 Plus, I would have exactly the type of swing I wanted.

-Pallet Turned Into a Swing
+Step 2: Convert the Pallet Into a Swing

 For the swing itself, I used a long 6’ 1”x3’ 1” pallet.
 Most pallets have broken slats and nails sticking out, so I had to do a little work getting the pallet ready.
 I needed another pallet approximately 4’ 3” x 3’7” this was used for the replacement slats for the swing.
 The easiest way to take a pallet apart without breaking the wood slats is to use a circular saw and cut the slats close to the 2x4 end supports.
 Then carefully, using a flat bar, pry the slat up from the center 2x4 support.
 Pry the slat up just enough to be able to use a pry bar to remove the nails.
 The longer the bar the easier it will be to remove the nail.